Reeom/Reeom/README.md

-# Hi there 👋, you can call Reeom
+# Hi there 👋, you can call me Reeom

 I specializes on becoming a better front-end developer and back-end developer.